 A resident in any multiple dwelling building has the right to request window guards.
 In addition, hallway windows automatically must have guards.
-A building is covered by law if it contains three or more apartments.
+A building is covered by the law if it contains three or more apartments.
 Even if there are no children residing in a unit, there are various reasons why tenants may request guards.
-They could have frequent young visitors, or elderly visitors.
+They could have frequent young visitors or elderly visitors.
 Whatever the reason, you are obligated to fulfill their wishes if they make a formal written request.
 Inform tenants to keep children out of rooms where window guards are about to be installed.

 It is not up to residents to fix or install guards.
 Tenants can complain to 311 if you do not install window guards when they’ve made a request, or you don’t repair a faulty guard.
-This could result in a HPD violation if an inspector comes.
+This could result in an HPD violation if an inspector comes.
 Penalties will be issued if you are found to be in noncompliance.